 More specifically, this course will offer the following benefits:

-- Give volunteers, staff, and advocates affiliated you’re your organization information and tools to understand the role of crisis line advocates
+- Give volunteers, staff, and advocates affiliated with your organization information and tools to understand the role of crisis line advocates

 - Debunk myths about sexual assault and support volunteer and advocates in recognizing and combating bias